cran/packageRank/README.md

 function used, you’ll either get the CRAN-specific or the package-specific set of filters.
 The former sets `ip.filter = TRUE` and `size.filter = TRUE`; it works independently of packages at the level of the entire log.
-The latter sets `triplet.filter = TRUE`, `sequence.filter = TRUE` and `size.filter TRUE`; it relies on package specific information (e.g., size of source or binary file).
+The latter sets sequence.filter = TRUE`and`size.filter TRUE\`; it relies on package specific information (e.g., size of source or binary file).

 Ideally, we’d like to use both sets.
 However, the package-specific set is computationally expensive because they need to be applied